Activists block Council Vice President Jenkins until she agrees to demands

 "Fine, I'll leave George Floyd Square alone," Jenkins said.
 "I will not do my job."

 Eventually the person in the driver's seat says this isn't a negotiation.
-Someone in the crowd says they're not asking "we're demanding" and tells the person to "do your job and drive."
-The driver flicks up their middle finger.
+Someone in the crowd says they're not asking, "we're demanding," and tells the person to "do your job and drive."
+The driver raises their middle finger.
 Jenkins pushes the driver's arm down, grabs the piece of paper with the demands and signs it.
 Protesters then ask her to print her name and date it.

 Jenkins said she didn't run to deal with situations like that.